joelouthan/Theologicus/src/confession-1689/1689-01-1-on-holy-scripture.md

 >
 > Richard Dawkins.
 CNN Red Chair Interview.
 September 5, 2012.
 [CNN](https://www.cnn.com/videos/living/2012/09/05/orig-red-chair-richard-dawkins.cnn)

 But God didn't.
 Not even close.
-I would even give Mr. Dawkins a fair shake if Christ came in as a nobody and left as a nobody and then all of sudden myth after myths started coming up about some son of a carpenter in Palestinian Middle East some 2000 years aog.
+I would even give Mr. Dawkins a fair shake if Christ came in as a nobody and left as a nobody and then all of sudden myth after myths started coming up about some son of a carpenter in Palestinian Middle East some 2000 years ago.

 Christ came in as a nobody yet, the entire basis of the Jewish faith prophesied that this was to be start.
 Starting with Genesis and ending with Malachi.
 Over 200 prophecies about the upcoming Messiah.